kevinlekiller/linux_intel_display_overclocking/README.md

 --------
 ##Intro

-As you may already know, you can not overclock your monitor with xrandr with an Intel GPU (at least on Haswell or Broadwell GPU's I've tried).
+As you may already know, you can not overclock your monitor with xorg.conf/xrandr with an Intel GPU on Linux (at least on Haswell or Broadwell GPU's I've tried).

-This guide will try to help you overclock your monitor without xrandr directly.
+This guide will help you overclock your monitor by editing the edid.

-It helps if you know the monitor can be overclocked to the frequency you desire before starting (using an Nvidia card for example, or a Windows operating system, since the Intel drivers on windows allow monitor overclocking, I'm not sure if AMD supports overclocking monitors on linux).
-Otherwise this might require considerable trial and error and be very frustrating.
+It helps if you know the monitor can be overclocked to the refresh rate/timings you desire before starting.
+If you have access to an Nvidia GPU, those can overclock using xorg.conf, by disabling some verifications.
+I'm not sure if AMD GPU's can overclock on Linux, it might be possible.
+If you have access to a Windows operating system, Intel / AMD / Nvidia GPU's can overclock monitors using their driver utilities.
+It helps knowing this information because it can be tedious to do the trial and error to find the timings with an Intel GPU on Linux.

 --------
 ##Software required: